scriptor-pro/accessiform/README.md

 This form was produced with IA assistance.
 It has been tested for WCAG compliance using Axe DevTools https://www.deque.com/axe/devtools/

+Tested for compliance and zero errors by siteimprove for WCAG A, WCAG AA and WCG AAA

 Next step :

 - make sure exactly wich version of WCAG this form is compatible